 How to bake this Bishop’s bread with egg whites?
 What temperature and for how long?

-I hope you now understand why I was insisting to prepare everything in advance.
+I hope you now understand why I was insisting on preparing everything in advance.
 Your oven should be now ready to use.

 Place the pans in the oven and DO NOT OPEN the oven’s door for the first 25 minutes.
-These breads will bake for about 35-40 minutes.
+This bread will bake for about 35-40 minutes.

-If you have an oven that burns in certain areas and you need to move the pans around to make sure they bake everywhere, move them, but only after the first 25 minutes.
+If you have an oven that burns in certain areas and there is a need to move the pans around to make sure they bake everywhere, move them, but only after the first 25 minutes.

-Check the breads with a toothpick in the middle and make sure the toothpick comes out clean and dry.
-If it comes out sticky and with batter on it, return the breads to the oven and bake them 1-2 minutes more.
+Check the loaves of bread with a toothpick in the middle, and make sure the toothpick comes out clean and dry.
+If it comes out sticky and wet, return the loaves of bread to the oven and bake them 1-2 minutes more.

-When ready, remove the pans from the oven and do not mess with them for about 5 minutes.
-After 5 minutes you can remove them from the pans, on a metal rack and allow them to cool slowly.
+When ready, remove the pans from the oven and not mess with them for about 5 minutes.
+After 5 minutes, you can remove them from the pans on a metal rack and allow them to cool slowly.